Simultaneous improvements of nuclear mass and charge radius predictions using multi-task Gaussian process approaches: THEORETICAL FRAMEWORK AND METHODS

 The standard GP method is usually applied for a single task.
 However, multiple-correlated tasks have the potential to simultaneously improve predictive accuracies, such as nuclear masses and charge radii involved in the present work.
 In order to achieve the multi-task GP, we employ the widely used framework of the intrinsic coregionalization model (ICM) \cite{alvarez2012kernels,bonilla2007multi}, which enables simultaneous learning of several related quantities with a shared input feature set.
 To consider multiple tasks simultaneously, the ICM approach introduces a covariance function ($K_{\text{ICM}}$) that captures both the similarity among the input features and the correlation among different tasks.
 The explicit formulation of $K_{\text{ICM}}$ is given below.

 Suppose that there are $n_m$ measured nuclear masses and $n_r$ measured charge radii, giving data points with a total number $n = n_m + n_r$ and two tasks with $q = 2$.
-The full covariance matrix $K_{\text{ICM}}$ combines the input kernel matrix $K_X$ and the task covariance matrix $B$, where the input kernel matrix $K_X$ ($n \times n$) describes the similarity between nuclei based on the RBF kernel defined in Eq.~(\ref{eq10}) with
+The full covariance matrix $K_{\text{ICM}}$ combines the input kernel matrix $K_X$ and the task covariance matrix $B$, where the input kernel matrix $K_X$ ($n \times n$) describes the similarity between nuclei based on the Mat\'{e}rn-3/2 kernel defined in Eq.~(\ref{eq10}) with

 and the coregionalization matrix $B$ ($q \times q$) simulates the correlation across different tasks with

 Here, $B_{11}$ and $B_{22}$ are the prior variances for the nuclear mass and charge radius tasks, respectively, which describe the overall variability of each quantity across different nuclei.
 The term $B_{21}=B_{12}$ represents the covariance between the two tasks.
 All the elements in the $B$ matrix are treated as free hyperparameters during training.